Backpacking in Eastern Townships: A Perfect 3-Day Itinerary with Nature, Culture, and Delicious Eats (Part 1)

 I didn’t aim to see all 18, but walking through the streets of Sherbrooke, I couldn't help but be captivated by these larger-than-life artworks.

-Even without extensive knowledge in theology, it becomes evident that Sherbrooke has an unusually high concentration of cathedrals per capita compared to other Canadian cities.
+Even without extensive knowledge of theology, it becomes evident that Sherbrooke has an unusually high concentration of cathedrals per capita compared to other Canadian cities.
 This led me to believe that there might be a significant seminary in the area that trains clergy for these cathedrals.
 Additionally, my assumption was supported by the presence of Bishop's University, one of the prominent educational institutions in Sherbrooke.

 However, I discovered that my guesses were wrong as Bishop's University is a regular university, offering a diverse range of programs in Arts, Science, Business Administration, Education, Music, and Drama, similar to other universities across Canada.